Chipboard vs Plywood: Strength, Weight, Price & Uses

 Which is Cheaper: Chipboard vs Plywood?

 Chipboard is significantly cheaper than plywood.
-Being made from recycled scrap materials (including sawdust, woodchips, and shavings), the manufacturing process is cheaper than the sourcing and bonding of more expensive surface veneer sheets used in plywood.
+Because it is made from recycled scrap materials (including sawdust, woodchips, and shavings), the manufacturing process is more affordable than sourcing and bonding more expensive surface veneer sheets used in plywood.

-Chipboard comes in variable thickness and weight, which will vary in price, but doesn’t have higher quality grades, like plywood does.
-High-grade plywood is smooth, strong, and offers a clean finish to cabinets or shelves.
+Chipboard comes in variable thicknesses and weights, which affect price, but it doesn’t have higher-quality grades like plywood does.
+High-grade plywood is smooth, firm, and offers a clean finish to cabinets or shelves.

 Plywood is still considered affordable, but, naturally, the higher grade of plywood you choose, the more expensive it will be, especially when compared with chipboard.